 PITTSFORD, N.Y.
 (AP) A visit to a specialist has Buffalo Bills starting left tackle Cordy Glenn feeling reassured regarding a sore left foot that's bothered him for much of the offseason.

 ''I just wanted to know what was going on,'' Glenn said Sunday, three days after being examined by Dr. Robert Anderson in Charlotte, North Carolina. ''I feel good about the plan we've got in place right now, and I'm just going to stick with that.''

 Glenn declined to reveal what has been causing the soreness or disclose what plan the team and Anderson have put in place.
 He returned to practice after missing the previous two sessions, and after Glenn worked on a limited basis during the first six days of training camp.
 The sore foot also prevented Glenn from taking part in the Bills' entire series of spring minicamps.

-Glenn expects to be ready for the start of the regular season and answered, ''No, not right now,'' when asked if he feels there is any risk of aggravating the injury.
+Glenn expects to be ready for the start of the regular season and answered, ''No, not right now,'' when asked if he feels there is any risk of further damaging the foot.

 For more NFL coverage: www.pro32.ap.org and www.twitter.com/AP-NFL